adobe/spectrum-css/components/README.md

 ## Releasing components

-Any change to a component or a component's dependencies results in a release of that component and all associated bundles.
+Any change to a component or a component's dependencies results in a release of that component and all components dependent on that asset.
 Component releases cannot be done ala carte and must be done from the top-level, managed by lerna.

 See [Releasing](/README.md#Releasing) for more information.